 LinkedIn is a great way to grow your professional online presence and utilize your network.
 When you meet someone at an event, send a thoughtful connection request that references how you met and when.
 Build out a robust profile that aligns with your resume and highlights the skill sets, certifications and professional memberships most relevant to your job goals.

 Join and actively participate in LinkedIn groups related to your line of work – recruiters are notorious for trolling these groups in search of candidates to fill their roles.
 If you’re interested in switching careers, search for former colleagues who’ve moved on to see where else their experience was accepted.
 Similar to Facebook, use the advanced search features to find connections for informational interviews and employee referrals.

 Pinterest is a visual learner’s best friend.
 It allows you to “pin” images found online and organize them into different “boards” to help you organize anything from a big event to a house improvement project.
 Each image is connected back to a webpage.
 If you’re in a creative role, consider developing a professional account to display your work to others.

 Recently companies like Sodexo and Aon started using Pinterest to promote their products and careers.
 Search for your target companies (make sure you’re searching by “Pinners”) to view boards that will provide insight into corporate culture and job opportunities.

 Here at TheLadders we believe in helping our job seekers find the right job, faster.
 And that requires you to incorporate social media into your search efforts to maximize your results.
-Consider using some of the tools I mentioned above in conjunction with membership on TheLadders to run a successful job search in the New Year.
-I wish you and your families all the very best this holiday season and look forward to helping you with your searches in 2013!
+Consider using some of the tools I mentioned above in conjunction with your TheLadders membership and their free iPhone app, Job Search by TheLadders.
+I wish you and your families all the very best this holiday season and look forward to helping you with your searches in the New Year!